-Dermatitis could be suppressed as it developsNovember 9th, 2012 in Immunology
+Dermatitis could be suppressed as it developsNovember 9, 2012 in Medicine & Health / Immunology

 Excessive immune reactions against the body's own skin cells can lead to painful and even chronic dermatitis.
 An international team of researchers at the MedUni Vienna, the MedUni Graz and the Salk Institute in California, led by Herbert Strobl, has now unencrypted the mechanism that contributes towards this unwanted autoimmune reaction being suppressed.
 This may in future lead to common conditions such as chronic allergic dermatitis or psoriasis being halted as they develop and treated.